goshuirc/bnc/DEVELOPING.md

 3. `dep ensure -update`
 4. `cd vendor`
 5. Commit the changes with the message `"Updated packages"`
+6. `git push origin master`
-6. `cd ..`
+7. `cd ..`
-4. Commit the result with the message `"vendor: Updated submodules"`
+8. Commit the result with the message `"vendor: Updated submodules"`
+9. Push the commit to the repo.

 This will make sure things stay nice and up-to-date for users.